Singulink/Singulink.UI/README.md

 **Key Features**:

 ✔️ First-class asynchronous navigation with automatic busy-state management
-✔️ Strongly-typed and compile-time checked routes and route parameters to make mistakes almost impossible and refactoring a breeze - no more magic strings!
+✔️ Strongly-typed and compile-time checked routes and route parameters to make mistakes almost impossible - no more magic strings!
 ✔️ Comprehensive deep-linking support with automatic route parameter parsing and validation
 ✔️ Compatible with all major MVVM frameworks
 ✔️ Single window or multi-window app support with an arbitrary level of view nesting
 ✔️ Intuitive, straightforward and foolproof support for content dialogs / message dialogs / nested dialogs
-✔️ Single window or multiple window app support
 ✔️ Just as easy to use with or without a DI container (we prefer not to use one at all with this library!)
-✔️ Full integration with `Singulink.UI.Tasks` ([see below](#singulinkuitasks)) for simple and easy management of busy-state while long running operations are executing on pages or dialogs
+✔️ Full integration with **Singulink.UI.Tasks** ([see below](#singulinkuitasks)) for simple and easy management of busy-state while long running operations are executing on pages or dialogs

 The base library is not tied to any particular UI framework and can be referenced from framework-agnostic view model projects, but currently only WinUI/Uno-specific implementations of the base library types are provided via the `Singulink.UI.Navigation.WinUI` package to do the actual navigation and routing in the UI app layer.
 We plan to add more UI framework implementations (probably WPF and Avalonia initially) soon.

 Stay tuned, additional documentation and examples are also coming soon!
-You are welcome to have a look at the [`Playground`](https://github.com/Singulink/Singulink.UI/tree/main/Playground) project to get an idea of how it works for now.
+You are welcome to have a look at the [Playground](https://github.com/Singulink/Singulink.UI/tree/main/Playground) project to get an idea of how it works for now.

 **Supported Platforms**: .NET 8.0+, WinUI (WinAppSDK 1.7+), Uno Platform 6.0+